laravel/cashier-stripe/UPGRADE.md

 PR: https://github.com/laravel/cashier-stripe/pull/1095

-Payment exceptions thrown by Cashier when payment failures happen have been simplified to a single `Laravel\Cashier\Exceptions\IncompletePayment` exception.
-Before, you could catch an exception based on the status of the payment intent object like `PaymentActionRequired` or `PaymentFailure`.
-Because this status is already easily derived from the encapsulated payment intent object we've simplified to just a single exception.
+Payment exceptions thrown by Cashier on payment failures have been consolidated to a single `Laravel\Cashier\Exceptions\IncompletePayment` exception.
+Before, you could catch an exception based on the status of the payment intent object, such as `PaymentActionRequired` or `PaymentFailure`.
+However, because this status is already easily derived from the encapsulated payment intent object, we have simplified to just a single exception.

-You can now derive the specific status by checking the `payment` property on the exception instance:
+You can now derive the specific payment status by inspecting the `payment` property on the exception instance:

 ```php
 use Laravel\Cashier\Exceptions\IncompletePayment;